pokerfuse online poker news

 Keeping up with the times, the Triton Poker series launched the Triton Poker Plus app.
 The app is available for Android and iPhone users for free, and it gives players and fans alike wide access to stats for all participating players, tournament announcements and schedules, and the ability to watch all Triton Poker content.

-Both the app and all the content, including raw streams and edited episodes of select tournaments and cash game sessions, are completely free.
-Triton aims to create an enjoyable experience available to all poker fans out there, and they don’t put anything behind a paywall, and the Triton Poker Plus app is there to help streamline the experience.
+Both the app and the content, including raw streams and edited episodes of select tournaments and cash game sessions, are completely free.
+Triton aims to create an enjoyable experience available to all poker fans out there.
+They don’t put anything behind a paywall, and the Triton Poker Plus app is there to help streamline the experience.

 Triton Poker Free Coverage

 On one hand, Triton aims to gather the best of the poker elite and rich poker enthusiasts who want to try their skills against these players.
-On the other hand, it wants to allow fans worldwide to see and experience those battles, operating under a slogan “This is more than a game.
+On the other hand, Triton aims to allow fans worldwide to see and experience those battles, operating under a slogan “This is more than a game.
 It’s a movement.”

-Thanks to this approach, they managed to spread the brand awareness and become one of the biggest names in the world of live poker.
+Thanks to this approach, Triton Poker managed to spread brand awareness and become one of the biggest names in the world of live poker.
 While the Triton Poker Series may not be for everyone to play in, it is certainly for everyone to enjoy.

 Triton One